Drama Therapy: How Storytelling Can Promote Healing

 A Take-Home Message

-Drama therapy and other types of therapy that focus on the arts provide individuals with opportunities to heal, express themselves, share their story and connect with others.
+Drama therapy provides individuals with opportunities to heal, express themselves, share their story, and connect with others, all under the guidance of trained and qualified professionals.

-Such forms of therapy have enormous potential for all who struggle but are particularly promising for those who are in greatest need of self-expression and healthy interaction.
+Such forms of therapy have enormous potential for all who struggle and are particularly promising for those who are in greatest need of self-expression and healthy interaction.

 Thanks for reading!